birkin/notes/content/posts/2008-02-09__moving_code_onto_network.md

 +++
-title = "Moving code onto the network" date = 2008-02-09 description = "An account of benefits of moving code from project-level classes and functions into a web-service."
+title = "Moving code onto the network" date = 2008-02-09 description = "Benefits of moving code from project-level classes and functions into a web-service." authors = ["bjd2"]

 [taxonomies]
 tags=[ "service-oriented-architecture" ]
 +++